 When is memory loss more serious than normal aging?

 It’s common for people as they get older to experience some difficulty with memory — such things as forgetting a birthday or misplacing car keys.
 But what if it is persistent?
-How can aging adults tell what causes memory loss and forgetfulness?
+What causes memory loss and forgetfulness?

-For adults, particularly in their 60s and 70s, forgetfulness often is seen as a normal component of aging.
-But where simple forgetfulness might indicate preoccupation or a lack of focus, continuing issues with memory loss can cause a heightened fear of dementia or Alzheimer’s disease.
+Memory issues in older adults, particularly in their 60s and 70s, are often seen as a normal component of aging.
+But where simple forgetfulness might indicate preoccupation or a lack of focus, continuing issues with memory loss can be a sign of dementia or Alzheimer’s disease.

 Coming to terms with memory loss and the possible onset of a more serious condition can be difficult.
 Getting a prompt diagnosis from a doctor is key in determining if further testing is required.